simplex-chat/simplex-chat/docs/guide/making-connections.md

 # Making connections

 Because you have no user ID on the SimpleX platform, nobody can contact you unless you share a one-time invitation or a SimpleX address.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [One-time invitation](#one-time-invitation)
 - [SimpleX address](#simplex-address)